 Oatly was such a big hit you can now find lots of different brands making oat milk.
 Oat milk is here to stay.

-Which Non-Dairy Milk is Best in Your Flat White?
+Which Dairy-free Milks are Best in Your Flat White?

 Personally, drinking my flat white with full-fat dairy is the only way to go.
 If you are up for trying the non-dairy life, here is the best in the show.